Nice to meet you.

 What I like about Clio:

-• I think the billing feature is a game-changer.
+• The billing feature is a game-changer, according to G2 reviews.
 It makes tracking billable hours and generating invoices effortless.

-• I love that Clio’s document management system is super efficient.
-Uploading, organizing, and sharing files is straightforward, which is a huge plus.
+• I read many reviews that called Clio’s document management system super efficient.
+Uploading, organizing, and sharing files is described as straightforward, which is a huge plus.

 What G2 users like about Clio: